Benjythebee/CV_interactive_map/README.md

 >SetView()

 has two arguments:

--One, an array [X,Y] defining the intial center.
+* One, an array [X,Y] defining the intial center.
 A positive X means it's east and a positive Y means north.
--The second argument is the initial zoom.
+* The second argument is the initial zoom.

 For more info on leaflet functions: [the Leaflet Documentation](https://leafletjs.com/reference-1.6.0.html#map-methods-for-modifying-map-state)